michaelpb/livesyllabus-landing/README.md

 # livesyllabus-landing

+Go to http://livesyllabus.com/ if you want to learn more.

-Static landing site for Live Syllabus
+Static landing page for Live Syllabus

+Internal use, mostly -- nothing much to see here.